 1. Concentrate on Cool Characters

-Many children are obsessed with certain book, movie, or television characters.
-What better way to turn up the excitement of their birthday than to plan a party that highlights their favorite characters?
-Buy decorations and plan activities that revolve around their favorite characters.
-For example, if your child loves Sheriff Woody from Toy Story, you could plan a party with cowboy decorations a Woody cake, and have the kids play Wild West–themed games.
-They could try to throw a lasso around a toy rocking horse's neck.
-You could play cowboy music in the background to set the mood.
 If your child enjoys cosplay, they could dress up as their favorite movie character and you could encourage their friends to dress up as the other characters from the movie.
-If you really want to go all out, you could hire a paid actor to come dressed as their favorite character to act out scenes or sing songs from their favorite movie.
+Or go all out, you could hire a paid actor to come dressed as their favorite character to act out scenes or sing songs from their favorite movie.
 If you don't want to spend as much money on that idea, you could find a willing friend or relative to take on the role.

 2. Add Awesome Activities

 There's nothing that says “fun” to a child more than engaging in recreational activities.
-Since you probably know your child's favorite activities more than anyone, you can choose activities that will suit their personal tastes.
-You could plan their entire party around an activity, such as roller skating or ice skating, going to an indoor trampoline park such as Sky Zone.
+Since you probably know your child's favorite activities more than anyone, you can choose activities that will suit their tastes.
+You could plan their entire party around an activity, such as roller skating or ice skating, or going to an indoor trampoline park such as Sky Zone.
 If your child enjoys playing arcade games and interacting with characters, Chuck E. Cheese would be a perfect active party destination.
-Bowling is another great option.
-Some bowling allies even offer special glow bowling parties that can kick the fun up to a whole new level!
-Laser tag or paint ball are some other exciting activities you could try.
-Artistic kids may enjoy having a party at a painting station where they and their friends are instructed on how to paint a picture.
-If you want to keep the kids active without spending a lot of extra money, consider having a party outside at a local playground.
-Having a party planned at a place where there's already a lot to do can take the pressure off of yourself to come up with activities.

 3. Gear Up For Great Games

-If you're not planning to have the party at a location with built-in activities like a birthday party place in Utah, you may want to plan out some games of your own.
-Of course there are birthday classics like piñatas and pin the tail on the donkey.
-But you could add some other creative games that go along with or enhance your theme.
-For a pirate themed party you could set up a scavenger hunt and send out your little pirates to search for the “treasure.”
-For a fun-in-the-sun party you could play games with water balloons, such as a water balloon toss or old fashioned water fight.
+For a pirate-themed party, you could set up a scavenger hunt and send out your little pirates to search for the “treasure.”
+For a fun-in-the-sun party, you could play games with water balloons, such as a water balloon toss or an old-fashioned water fight.
 You could plan an obstacle course in your yard for a “ninja warrior” themed party.
 The sky's the limit when it comes to creative games to try.

 4. Fill Them Up On Fun Food!